textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 Use the [new document page template](/brand/user-docs-page-template) to quickly get the draft started.
 Everything you need to know is explained in the template.

 Two or more people can feasibly work on a draft (e.g. different sections), though not at the same time to avoid repository conflicts (a versioning term).
 Authors collaborating on drafts can work out their own strategy by using existing issue labels and issue comments.

-*Nota*, in the metadata of all doc pages is a line called `published:`.
+*Nota*, in the metadata of all document pages is a line called `published:`.
 This takes one of two values: `false` (not live in the docs website) or `true` (live).
 As documents are drafted, use `false`.
 This enables you to start a draft (even if not completed) and commit it to the repository without it appearing in the docs website.
-The value is only changed to `true` when the doc is ready for public use and approved for such by editorial review.
+The value is only changed to `true` when the document is ready for public use and approved for such by editorial review.
 Once becoming live (`true`) the value must stay that way unless the document is slated for permanent removal, at which point some kind of server status is established by @petecooper to instruct search engine bots.

 ## Wrap-up example for context